-The City of Fairfax has launched a dockless mobility pilot program allowing shared mobility devices (SMDs) including “dockless” or “floating” bikeshare or scootershare.
+The City of Fairfax currently has a dockless mobility pilot program to permit and regulate shared mobility devices (SMDs) including “dockless” or “floating” bikeshare or scootershare.
 This pilot program began July 8, 2019.

 Check out the Frequently Asked Questions below for more information about the pilot program and about using dockless e-scooters in the City.

 The year-long pilot program approved by the City Council will commence July 8, 2019.